Deafness in India

-The second largest country in the world, India, is home to approximately 63 million people of the deaf and hard of hearing community (DHH).
-India's government has focused much on modernizing the country with technological resources and infrastructure that it has completely ignored the needs of the DHH residents of India.
-Although, sign language has been evolving within the country for the last hundreds, it was not until 2017 when the Indian government decided to codify sign language in a dictionary format.
+India is home to approximately 63 million people of the deaf and hard of hearing community (DHH).
+It has been argued that while India's government has focused heavily on modernizing the country with technological resources and infrastructure, the needs of the DHH residents of India have been ignored.
+Although sign language has been evolving within the country, it was not until 2017 that the Indian government decided to codify sign language in a dictionary format.

 Cultural neglect

 In a study conducted by Dr. Jill Jepson, a fellow of the National Institute on Aging at the University of California, San Francisco, she examined the linguistics and sociolinguistics of sign language and hearing within India.
-Dr. Jepson diverted her research specifically to the urban states of Uttar Pradesh, Rajasthan, Maharashtra, and Tamil Nadu.
-She concluded that families and people of the DHH community either late-deafened or born deaf were ashamed of deafness, and were continuously looking for ways to fix it, as if it was some kind of disease.
-Instead of making the person comfortable, and finding ways to help them adjust to society by accepting deafness to be unique, many families went to the extent of visiting several physicians to remove this "disease".
-They also experimented on the deaf with traditional and folk procedures, and obscure rituals, fasts, and vigils.
-It is important to keep in mind that only a tiny portion of the country was interviewed as most people were afraid and ashamed of getting interviewed because of the negative consequences (rejection, neglect, abuse by family and society).
+Dr. Jepson focused her research primarily on the urban states of Uttar Pradesh, Rajasthan, Maharashtra, and Tamil Nadu.
+She concluded that families and people of the DHH community, either late-deafened or born deaf, were ashamed of deafness and were looking for ways to fix it.
+Instead of using the social model of disability to find ways to help d/Deaf and hard of hearing people adjust to society, many families visited physicians to try to remedy their child's deafness.
+They also experimented on the deaf with traditional and folk procedures, including rituals, fasts, and vigils.
+It is important to keep in mind that only a small sample size was interviewed as most people were afraid or ashamed of getting interviewed because of the negative consequences (rejection, neglect, abuse by family and society).

-Even today in 2023 the deaf community has cultural negligence.
-To describe further there are two community of deafness in India D and d what does this means?

-D stands for the deaf who are profoundly or severely deaf and they are termed as culturally deaf.
-They accept themselves as deaf and are part of a deaf community.
-Sign language is their native language and they prefer to speak and use sign language.
-They are proud to proclaim themselves as deaf.
+Even today in 2023, the deaf community experiences cultural negligence.
+There are two deaf communities in India: those who are capitalize the "D" in deaf, and those who do not.
+The capitalization represents those who are profoundly or severely deaf; they consider themselves to be culturally Deaf.
+They accept themselves as Deaf and are part of a Deaf community.
+Sign language is their native language and they prefer to speak and use sign language when able.
 Many of them have acquired a good knowledge of sign language and are comfortable with it and are in different professions.
-They are courageous and confident.